 “But they wanted to keep their January holiday – that was important,” Pascale says.

-“Now that a new King reigned and Accession Day was a different date there was no reason for keeping that holiday,” Chief Secretary Frederick Samuel Wallis explained to the Legislative Council in November 1910.
-“January 26 was now generally recognised in Australia as ‘Foundation Day’, and [it is] proposed to honour that national sentiment by making that date a public and bank holiday,” he continued, before noting that “a day of rest at the end of the hottest month had been very acceptable, and probably the permanent arrangement contemplated would meet with general approval.”
+In November 1910, chief secretary Frederick Samuel Wallis explained to the Legislative Council why a new Holidays Bill had to be quickly passed.
+“Now that a new King reigned and Accession Day was a different date there was no reason for keeping that holiday,” reads a 26 November Advertiser report of Wallis’ speech.
+“January 26 was now generally recognised in Australia as ‘Foundation Day’, and it was proposed to honour that national sentiment by making that date a public and bank holiday,” Willis explained, while noting that “a day of rest at the end of the hottest month had been very acceptable, and probably the permanent arrangement contemplated would meet with general approval”.

 Attorney-General William Denny echoed the sentiment in the lower house.
 “It was generally admitted to be desirable to have a holiday in the hottest part of January,” he said, “and January 26 had been fixed in order to honour the Australian national settlement anniversary.”

 It’s an argument that even today sounds familiar:

 A date “unblackened by memories of hand cuffs and leg irons”

 Celebrations were relatively low-key on January 26 in 1911, with a ‘Smoke Social’ arranged at a city cafe by the Australian Natives Association and attended by Lord Mayor L Cohen and members of Parliament.
 Herbert Solomon, chief president of the ANA, remarked that, “Upwards of 500 years Australia was known to the world, but no nation seemed to think it worthwhile to take possession of the land,” a claim that blithely ignores the existence and sovereignty of First Nations far beyond the 500 years stated.